moritzshore/rswap/README.md

 # i 158 more rows
 # i Use `print(n = ...)` to see more rows
 ```
-...as well as a vector for the detected variabvles
+...as well as a vector for the detected variables
 ```
 > observed_data$observed_variables
 [1] "WC"       "H"        "DRAINAGE" "TEMP"